 You really can’t go wrong when choosing between Spec E30 and Spec Miata.
 On an open track (let’s say HPDE events or even qualifying) I very much enjoyed throwing the Spec E30 around.
 However, the actual door to door racing in Spec Miata seems a bit tighter and more enjoyable, and that’s what we’re here for, right?
 Each class has its own advantages over the other, with a lot of similarities as well.
 For me, I have a decade of knowledge and experience with Miatas, and I don’t plan on switching over (But I’ll happily run both again given the opportunity)… If I had to start from scratch, which platform to go with would take some serious thought.
 I know of multiple drivers who saved up the cash to buy a race car, shopped for both and got whichever deal came up first.

 The Slam Dunk argument: Compared to nearly every other racing class out there: The rulebooks for both SM and SE30 do a fantastic job of keeping the cost-to-participate extraordinarily low, while allowing you to be competitive in large fields.
 Racing in a field of a few cars simply isn’t as fun as running with 10, 15, 20, or more.
 There are a few fantastically designed classes in racing, but without the numbers, they still can’t touch the fun of SM & SE30.

-Don’t be tricked by small up-and-coming classes that claim they’re “the cheapest place to race, ever” especially if they have an open rulebook – Some may be on-par with SM/SE30 costs now, but most will skyrocket the moment they get sizable fields and the cost creep/arms race that comes with them.
+Don’t be tricked by small up-and-coming classes that claim they’re “the cheapest place to race, ever” especially if they have an open rulebook or are racing something like a corvette – Some may be on-par with top build SM/SE30 costs now, but most will skyrocket the moment they get sizable fields and the cost creep/arms race that comes with them.

 So, what are you waiting for?
 Come race with us.